nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

-In the `error` struct we have `description` as a short human friendly explanation that should include enough context to identify what Stream or Consumer acted on and whatever else we feel will help the user while not sharing privileged account information.  `code` will be HTTP like, 400 human error, 500 server error etc.
+In the `error` struct we have `description` as a short human friendly explanation that should include enough context to identify what Stream or Consumer acted on and whatever else we feel will help the user while not sharing privileged account information.
+These strings are not part of the API promises, we can update and re-word or translate them at any time.
+Programmatic error handling should look at the `code` which will be HTTP like, 4xx human error, 5xx server error etc. Finally, the `error_code` indicates the specific reason for the 404 - here `10059` means the stream did not exist, helping developers identify the real underlying cause.

+More information about the `error_code` system can be found in [ADR-7](0007-error-codes.md).

 Ideally the error response includes a minimally valid body of what was requested but this can be very hard to implement correctly.